 - Cut out two wide strips of paper (about the same width as the otter's head).
-Fold them into concertina folds. - Glue or tape the head and tail onto the body.
-Glue or tape one lolly stick onto the head and the other onto the tail.
+Fold them into concertina folds. - Glue or sellotape the two folded strips of paper together to make a long body for your otter.

-- Colour in the head and the tail.
-Cut the slits in the whiskers and curl them around a pencil. - Glue or sellotape the two folded strips of paper together to make a long body for your otter. - Hold onto the sticks and make your otter dance and swim!
+- Glue or tape the head and tail onto the body.
+Glue or tape one lolly stick onto the head and the other onto the tail. - Hold onto the sticks and make your otter dance and swim!